alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

   slide
   filename="slide4.png"
   alt="A black-and-white screenshot of an old Mac operating system, within an outline of a beige Macintosh computer.
-The screenshot shows a file browser, with a file with a newspaper icon and the name 'Read Me'." caption="Screenshot from James Friend’s <a href="https://jamesfriend.com.au/pce-js/">Mac Plus emulator</a>."
+The screenshot shows a file browser, with a file with a newspaper icon and the name 'Read Me'." caption="Screenshot from James Friend’s [Mac Plus emulator](https://jamesfriend.com.au/pce-js/)."
 %}

 The "Read Me" as a concept has been around for a long time – this is a screenshot from [System 7][sys7], but there are examples [as far back as 1974][rm1974].